hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

    in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-# Temporary transition mechanisms

-## Transitioning temporarily through insecurity
+# Transitioning temporarily through insecurity

-An alternate approach to rolling DNSKEYs, especially when the toolsets being used do not provide easy algorithm rollover approaches, is to intentionally make the zone become insecure while the DNSKEYs and algorithms are swapped.
-At a high level, this means removing all DS records from the parent zone during the removal of the old key and the introduction of a new key using a new algorithm.
-Zone TTLs may be significantly shortened during this period to minimize the period of insecurity.
+An alternate approach to properly rolling DNSKEYs to a new algorithm, is to intentionally make the zone become insecure while the DNSKEYs and algorithms are swapped.
+At a high level, this means removing all DS records from the parent zone first, then remove the old key and introduce the new key with its new algorithm during this period.
+Zone TTLs can be significantly shortened during this period to minimize the period of insecurity.

 Below are the enumerated steps required by this alternate transition mechanism.
 Note that there are still two critical waiting time requirements (steps 2 and 6) that must be followed carefully.

-1. Optional: lower the TTLs of the zone's DS record (if possible), and the TTL of the DNSKEY RRset.
+1. Optional: lower the TTLs of both the zone's DS record, and the TTL of the DNSKEY RRset.
+Note that in some operational deployments the parent zone may set the TTL of the DS record.

 2. Remove all DS records from the parent zone.

-3. Ensure the zone is considered unsigned by all validating resolvers by waiting 2 times the maximum TTL length for the DS record, and/or 2 times the largest TTL found in the zone (whichever is larger) to expire from caches.
-This is the most critical timing.
-The author of this document failed to wait the required time once.
-It was not pretty.
+3. Ensure the zone is considered unsigned by all validating resolvers by waiting 2 times the maximum TTL length for the DS record, and/or 2 times the largest TTL found in the zone (whichever is larger).
+   This is the most critical timing as all records associated with K_old must be cleared from validating resolver caches.
+(The author of this document failed to wait the required time once.
+It was not pretty.)

-4. Replace the old DNSKEY(s) with the old algorithm with new DNSKEY(s) with the new algorithm(s) in the zone and publish the zone.
+4. Replace the old DNSKEY(s) using the old algorithm with new DNSKEY(s) using the new algorithm(s) in the zone and publish the zone.

 6. Wait 2 times the largest TTL found in the zone to ensure the new DNSKEYs will be found by validating resolvers.